top of page

 Let’s talk hyperlocal.
 If you're in Nassau or Suffolk County, you may have noticed that progress is… complicated.
 While New York State is opening its legal adult-use market, local municipalities on Long Island have been hesitant (read: “opted out”) of retail dispensaries and consumption lounges.
 Why?
 Some say it’s zoning concerns.
 Others say “not in my backyard” politics.
 We say — come on, people.

-Still, Long Island has a growing medical cannabis presence, and savvy locals are keeping an eye on:
+Still, Long Island has a growing medical cannabis presence.
+Savvy locals are keeping an eye on:

 • Changes in municipal policy (2025 could bring reversals of some opt-outs)